bobbijvoet/web-components-codelab/index.md

 ## Life cycle hooks part 2
+Duration: 0:10

 ### Rules

+### Move the shadow dom code

-Since we're allowed to create shadow dom in the constructor we can move
+Since we're allowed to create shadow dom in the constructor we can move the code from connectedCallback to the constructor.

 ## Slots
+Duration: 0:15

-### Placeholders
+### What are slots?
 Slots are placeholders inside your component that users can fill with their own markup.
 The markup that the users adds we call light DOM.
 Add some light DOM:

 ```